Artist: Toko Shinoda

 ABOUT TOKO SHINODA

-Toko Shinoda (born March 28, 1913; age 105) is a Japanese artist working with sumi ink paintings and prints.
+Toko Shinoda (March 28, 1913 – March 1, 2021) was a Japanese artist working with sumi ink paintings and prints.
 Her art merges traditional calligraphy with modern abstract expressionism.
 A 1983 interview in Time magazine asserted “her trail-blazing accomplishments are analogous to Picasso’s”.

 Shinoda’s works had been exhibited in the Hague National Museum, the Art Institute of Chicago, Cincinnati Art Museum and other leading museums in the world.